Skip to content

 Figure 14-5 Dynamic programming process for climbing stairs

-Like the backtracking algorithm, dynamic programming also uses the concept of "states" to represent specific stages in problem solving, each state corresponding to a subproblem and its local optimal solution.
-For example, the state of the climbing stairs problem is defined as the current step number \(i\).
+Like backtracking algorithms, dynamic programming also uses the "state" concept to represent specific stages of problem solving, with each state corresponding to a subproblem and its corresponding local optimal solution.
+For example, the state in the stair climbing problem is defined as the current stair step number \(i\).

 Based on the above content, we can summarize the commonly used terminology in dynamic programming.

-• The array dp is referred to as the DP table, with \(dp[i]\) representing the solution to the subproblem corresponding to state \(i\).
+• The array dp is called the dp table, where \(dp[i]\) represents the solution to the subproblem corresponding to state \(i\).

-• The states corresponding to the smallest subproblems (steps \(1\) and \(2\)) are called initial states.
+• The states corresponding to the smallest subproblems (the \(1\)st and \(2\)nd steps) are called initial states.

-Observant readers may have noticed that since \(dp[i]\) is only related to \(dp[i-1]\) and \(dp[i-2]\), we do not need to use an array dp to store the solutions to all subproblems, but can simply use two variables to progress iteratively.
+Observant readers may have noticed that since \(dp[i]\) is only related to \(dp[i-1]\) and \(dp[i-2]\), we do not need to use an array dp to store the solutions to all subproblems, but can simply use two variables to roll forward.
 The code is as follows:

 climbing_stairs_dp.py